2018-2019 Catalog [ARCHIVED CATALOG]

 Student Learning Outcomes

-Students who complete the Bachelor of Arts in Management, including the general education curriculum, will be able to:
+Students who complete the BSB, including the general education program, will be able to:

-- Construct written communications that clearly articulates and promotes business ideas, arguments, or solutions (written communication)
+- Construct written communications that articulate and promote business ideas, arguments, or solutions.

-- Demonstrate interpersonal communication skills in collaborative projects, through persuasive speech, and in providing clear directions, instructions, and guidelines within a business setting (oral communication)
+- Demonstrate interpersonal communication skills through persuasive speech, and in providing clear directions, instructions, and guidelines within a business setting.

-- Demonstrate ethical decision-making in business and develops strategies, practices, and policies that advance ethical management practices and corporate social responsibility (ethics/specialized knowledge)
+- Demonstrate ethical decision‐making in business and develop strategies, practices, and policies that advance ethical management practices and corporate social responsibility.

-- Locate, evaluate and apply information, using a variety of research tools, in analysis of a complex business management problem (information literacy/critical thinking)
+- Locate, evaluate and apply information, using a variety of research tools, in analysis of a complex business problem.

-- Demonstrate the self-awareness and habits required to identify, integrate, and apply new information and skills that increase personal and professional effectiveness in business contexts (lifelong learning)
+- Demonstrate the self‐awareness and habits required to identify, integrate, and apply new information and skills that increase personal and professional effectiveness in business contexts.

-- Integrate and apply concepts, theories, strategies, and tactics of business management in the construction of summative projects (specialized knowledge/broad integrative knowledge)
+- Integrate and apply concepts, theories, strategies, and tactics of business management to develop actionable solutions to business problems.

-Requirements for the Bachelor of Arts in Management
+Requirements for the Bachelor of Science in Business

-The BA in Management requires completion of 123 units as follows: 51 units of general education coursework, which includes 21 units of liberal studies core and 12 units of foundation courses in preparation for the major, 21 units required for the major and 51 units of general electives, or a combination of concentration and general elective units.
+The BSB requires completion of 123 units as follows: 60 units of general education coursework (includes 21 units of liberal studies core and 21 units of foundation courses in preparation for the major), 30 units required for the major and 33 units of general electives or a combination of concentration and general elective units.
 Each course listed carries three semester units of credit, unless otherwise noted.
 A cumulative grade-point average of 2.00 “C” or higher is required in all courses taken at Golden Gate University.

 All degree-seeking undergraduate students must complete their English, mathematics and critical thinking requirements within their first 27 units at Golden Gate University, unless they have already earned credit for the equivalent courses from another institution and have had those courses accepted in transfer by Golden Gate University.
 If either Math or English requirements for the degree have not been satisfied, newly enrolled students must take placement tests to ensure proper placement in the appropriate Math or English course.
 Students may also choose to waive the placement tests and enroll in the first course in either series, which are ENGL 10A and MATH 10 .
 (See the course descriptions below to identify courses that have prerequisite course requirements.)